 The Community Development Block Grant program (CDBG) was established by and is funded through the U.S. Department of Housing and Urban Development (HUD).
 Under the guidelines of the program, Onondaga County is an entitlement community (urban county).
 The level of funding received by the county is determined by a nationally applied formula rather than on a competitive basis.
 The county's participation in the CDBG program makes it eligible for other grant programs whose principal purpose is housing construction and rehabilitation or programs to assist the homeless.
-The state must ensure that no less than 70% of its CDBG funds are used for activities that benefit low-and moderate-income persons.
+The state must ensure that no less than 70% of its CDBG funds are used for activities that benefit low- and moderate-income persons.

-The city of Syracuse and the 34 towns and villages in the county participate in the CDBG program; however, the town of Clay's situation is unique.
+The city of Syracuse and the 34 towns and villages in the county participate in the CDBG program; however,the town of Clay's situation is unique.
 Clay exceeded the minimum population threshold of 50,000 for participation in the CDBG program, thereby qualifying to receive its own annual grant, much like the city of Syracuse.

 In 2009 the CDBG was funded by the American Reinvestment and Recovery Act (ARRA), which was created to provide affordable housing, stimulate economic growth and create jobs.
-The same year, Syracuse received \$1.7 million, Onondaga County, \$586,000, and the Town of Clay, \$78,000 in funding.
+The same year, Syracuse received \$1.7 million, Onondaga County, \$586,000, and the Townof Clay, \$78,000 in funding.

-Since then, Syracuse and Onondaga County remain entitlement communities and CDBG funding to both has increased.
-In 2017, Syracuse received \$4.5 million in funding while Onondaga County received \$2.3 million.
+Since then, Syracuse and Onondaga County remain subsidy is applied.
+To be eligible, a family must entitlement communities and CDBG funding to both have a gross income below a certain value based has increased.
+In 2017, Syracuse received \$4.5 on size, must be a first-time buyer, and must million infunding while Onondaga County received qualify for a mortgage.
+In 2017, the single-person \$2.3 million.